turingschool/gear-up/grit.markdown

 * What support system (people, practices, routine) can help you use good judgment when you're in the depths of your search?

 ## Group Work
-Before you begin discussing this topic, ensure that the following roles are delegated to members of your group.
+Before you begin discussing this topic, count off into groups of three.
+Ensure that the following roles are delegated to members of your group.

 | Role | Description |
 |--------|-----------|